-By the end of this blog, you will know what enlightenment is or isn’t and how to achieve enlightenment if it is possible by the end of this year.
+By the end of this blog, you will know what enlightenment is and isn’t.
+More importantly answer the question ‘is enlightenment possible?‘

 Having spent a good part of the last 10 years wanting to be enlightened I realised a few things.
 And none of them are what I expected enlightenment to be.
 I searched through books, YouTube videos and even signed up to courses that claimed to teach me how to achieve enlightenment.
 I know, and here I am writing a blog on that same subject.

 The irony is real, however, please bear with me just a moment.

 Before we go any further, I think it would be a good idea to define what enlightenment is.

 Dr David Hawkins, the author of numerous books and the audio series The Highest Level of Enlightenment, describes enlightenment in his book ‘Letting Go: The Pathway of Surrender’ this way:

 “Enlightenment is not something that occurs in the future, after 50 years of sitting cross-legged and saying “OM.”
 It is right here, in this instant.
 The reason you’re not experiencing this state of total peace and timelessness is because it is being resisted.
 It is being resisted because you are trying to control the moment.
 If you let go of trying to control your experience of the moment, and if you constantly surrender it like a tone of music, then you live on the crest of this exact always-ness.

 Experience arises like a note of music.
 The minute you hear a note, it’s already passing away.
 The instant you’ve heard it, it’s already dissolving.
 So every single moment is dissolving as it arises.
 Let go of anticipating the next moment, trying to control it, trying to hang on to the moment that has just passed.
 Let go clinging to what has just occurred.
 Let go trying to control what you think is about to occur.
 Then you live in an infinite space of non-time and non-event.
 There is an infinite peace beyond description.
 And you are home.”Dr David Hawkins